top of page

 Listening to the present moment

-Sessions are grounded in the present moment.
+Sessions are grounded in presence.

-• notice sensations,
+• noticing bodily sensations,

-• follow guiding impulses.
+• following our guiding impulses.

-This openness allows new possibilities to appear, not because they were hidden, but because our presence lets them be seen.
+This openness allows new possibilities to appear — not because they were hidden, but because our presence lets them be seen.

 A practice of connection

-At its heart, Expressive Arts is about connection —
+At its heart, Expressive Arts is about connection:

-• to your own creative power
+• to your creative power

-• to the world around you: nature, community and life itself.
+• to the world around you — nature, community and life itself.

 Areas of application of Expressive Arts in mental health